The Many Benefits Of Raw Honey You Need To Know About

 Note that this process doesn’t happen overnight.
-One slice of toast smothered in honey before allergy season isn’t going to protect you.
-You need to be eating small doses of honey regularly for months prior in order to create this effect.
+One slice of toast smothered in honey before allergy season doesn’t protect you.
+You need to be eating small doses of honey regularly for months prior to create this effect.
 So get busy finding ways to add honey to your diet plan.

 Provides Fast Energy

-Many athletes swear by using honey as a quick and easy natural source of energy for the body.
-Perhaps you’ve even seen an endurance athlete you’ve been around carrying a little packet of honey so you’ve seen this fact in action.
+Many athletes swear by using honey as a quick and easy natural energy source for the body.
+Perhaps you’ve even seen an endurance athlete you’ve been around carrying a little packet of honey, so you’ve seen this fact in action.

-Honey contains 80% natural sugars and then the remainder is a mix of water and natural vitamins, minerals and pollen.
-This makes it great for delivering a boost of energy when you need it most.
+Honey contains 80% natural sugars, and the remainder is a mix of water and natural vitamins, minerals, and pollen.
+This makes it great for delivering energy when you need it most.

-What’s also unique about honey is that because it’s a mix of glucose and fructose, this really provides superior energizing benefits.
+What’s also unique about honey is that because it mixes glucose and fructose, it provides superior energizing benefits.
 The glucose will move into the muscle tissues to help power contractions there, but the fructose will actually help to restore liver glycogen, which helps you stay energized when glycogen levels are low.

 A Wealth Of Antioxidants

-When considering adding anything to your diet plan, it’s important to not only consider the weight loss benefits it may provide but also think about how it’s going to impact your health as well.
+When considering adding anything to your diet plan, it’s important to consider the weight loss benefits it may provide and think about how it will impact your health.

-Here is where honey really shines.
-Honey offers a very strong dose of antioxidants, which will help to combat free radical damage, which can lead to oxidation and disease.
+Here is where honey shines.
+Honey offers a strong dose of antioxidants, which will help combat free radical damage, which can lead to oxidation and disease.

-On top of this, these antioxidants will also help to strengthen the immune system, which will then give you better protection against various diseases and illnesses.
-Research published by the BioMed Research International journal noted that when subjects consumed four tablespoons of honey per day for about one month, they showed a much higher blood level of polyphenols, which are important disease fighting compounds than those who didn’t consume the honey (2).
+On top of this, these antioxidants will also help strengthen the immune system, giving you better protection against various diseases and illnesses.
+Research published by the BioMed Research International journal noted that when subjects consumed four tablespoons of honey per day for about one month, they showed a much higher blood level of polyphenols, important disease-fighting compounds, than those who didn’t consume the honey (2).

-On top of this, honey is also a rich source of a particular antioxidant called pinocembrin, which has been shown in some research to possibly help to combat cancer.
-It appears to help induce apoptosis (cell death) of cancerous cells, killing them off before they begin to impact you (3).
+On top of this, honey is also a rich source of a particular antioxidant called pinocembrin, which has been shown in some research to possibly help combat cancer.
+It appears to help induce apoptosis (cell death) of cancerous cells, killing them off before they impact you (3).

 Serves As A Sleep Enhancer